 one thing i took very seriously on this project was playtesting WITH OTHER PEOPLE

-playtesting has been completely indispensable.. this made me confident that my game was worth something, and also showed what part of the game to put the most work into. lots of people had lots of different ideas, but importantly, when testing with a lot of people, you notice trends. ideas and criticisms are good, but they don't hold much weight when the sample size is 1.. but when everyone agrees on something, you can be confident that it's the right thing to do
+playtesting has been completely indispensable.. it made me confident that my game was worth something, it showed what parts of the game to invest into, and what parts aren't working. lots of people had lots of different ideas, but importantly, when testing with a lot of people, you notice trends

 another thing i took seriously was polish